milochambers96/PacMan-Clone/README.md

 ### Known Issues

 - Some minor spacing inconsistencies on laptop screens where the game content touches the bottom edge - view at 80% zoom for optimal laptop viewing
+- The end game alert does not always align with the score shown on the UI.
+The UI appears to isometimes be one collision behind the acutal score

 ## Controls